merijnfloren/fsm-benchmark-data/README.md

 using data from all three amplitude levels combined.
 All models are estimated using the [`freq-statespace`](https://github.com/merijnfloren/freq-statespace) package.
-The fitting and analysis results can be found in `./baseline_results/`.
+The fitting and analysis results can be found in the `baseline_results/` folder.

 ## Citation